 Go Mortgage Free

-If you’re a long time homeowner, you may reflect on whether you want to continue having a mortgage at all.
+If you’re a long time homeowner, your mortgage renewal is a good time to reflect on whether you want to continue having a mortgage at all.
 Your home has grown in value, and so has your equity.
 After analyzing your finances, you might consider pulling money from your savings or investment accounts and paying off all or most of the remainder of your loan.

 This gives you the joy and peace of mind of living mortgage-free, which has been the goal all along.
 As great as it may feel to wipe out your loan at last, be sure that you don’t tax yourself financially to do so.
 If you love the idea of being mortgage-free but are not quite in a position to pay it all off, you still have options.Want to stay up to date with the GTA real estate market?